hstemplewski/react-dialog-hook/README.md

 # React dialog hook

 This hook was made to manage dialog state in React.
-Main feature is possibility to get results passed as argument of `close` method as returned value from `open` dialog method.
-See [example](#example). _It's fully written in Typescript._
+The main feature is a possibility to get results passed as an argument of the `close` method as a returned value from the `open` dialog method.
+See [example](#example).

+All data (params and results) are also available as returned object keys from the hook.

+_It's fully written in Typescript._

 ## Usage